 Notes to editors:

-- Before construction of any major road scheme can proceed the Department must make a number of statutory orders and seek approval for the EIA.
+- Before construction of any major road scheme can proceed the Department must make a number of statutory orders and seek approval for the Environmental Impact Assessment (EIA).
 The EIA analyses the predicted environmental effects the scheme would have and measures proposed to reduce or eliminate those effects.

 - These are key steps that need to be completed to progress this scheme which aims to deliver further safety improvements over the 25 kilometre stretch of the A1 dual carriageway between Hillsborough and Loughbrickland.